A project organised by the Valle Vigezzo Folklore Group in collaboration with the Rossetti Valentini School of Fine Arts Foundation.

 Gaiadilana

 After a technical-scientific education as a computer engineer, and several years as an electrical engineering teacher, I started to get involved in processing the wool of native breeds from northern Italy, initially as a hobby and then full-time.
-Over the years, I also began to raise a small, and then increasingly larger flock of sheep, which expanded to include Tibetan yak, goats and eventually cows.

 Currently, my main activity is as a transhumance breeder of cows and goats (www.vakevaka.com), with time dedicated also to sheep shearing and artisan wool processing (www.gaiadilana.com).